soundpress/RulesOfNYC/docs/c11/index.rst

 *§ 2-05 Electronic Notice of Filing by Group Representatives Who File Fifty or More Applications in One Calendar Year; Application Data.* ::

-(a)  For the purposes of this section, "group representative" means a group representative, as defined in § 1-03 of chapter one of this title, who files fifty or more applications in a calendar year.
+(a)  For the purposes of this section, "group representative" means a group representative, as defined in 21 RCNY § 1-03, who files fifty or more applications in a calendar year.

 (b) Group representatives shall provide notice of filing applications by electronic means in an electronic file format prescribed by the Tax Commission, in order to obtain calendar pages.
-The Tax Commission may schedule hearings on applications as provided in § 4-09(i) of chapter four of this title or defer review of applications of group representatives that provide notice of filing applications by electronic means in a defective format or a format not prescribed by the Tax Commission.
-For group representatives that do not provide notice of filing applications by electronic means, the Tax Commission may schedule hearings on applications as provided in § 4-09(i) of chapter four of this title.
+The Tax Commission may schedule hearings on applications as provided in 21 RCNY § 4-09(i) or defer review of applications of group representatives that provide notice of filing applications by electronic means in a defective format or a format not prescribed by the Tax Commission.
+For group representatives that do not provide notice of filing applications by electronic means, the Tax Commission may schedule hearings on applications as provided in 21 RCNY § 4-09(i).

 (c) Notice of filing applications by electronic means shall include the following application data: (1) borough, block and lot of each property for which the representative filed an application for correction of the assessment; (2) the application form number; (3) the relationship between the applicant and the property; (4) whether the application seeks Tax Commission review of a claim of misclassification or exemption; (5) whether the application is ineligible for review because a required income and expense schedule was not timely filed; (6) whether review is requested, and if so, whether a hearing or review on the papers submitted is requested; (7) the name of the applicant; (8) the representative's group number assigned by the Tax Commission; (9) the condominium lots covered by an application, if any; and (10) any other data the Tax Commission determines is necessary or appropriate.